0wang/0wang.github.io/_posts/2018-08-06-Across-the-US.md

 ![yejing](/assets/img/posts/vegasyejing.jpg)

-- We also had the famous buffent at Wynn, it was good but the dessert was......a disaster.
+- We also had the famous buffet at Wynn, it was good but the dessert was......a disaster.

 ![zizhu](/assets/img/posts/zizhu.JPG)